revsys/django-test-plus/README.md

     - response_404()
     - response_405()

-All of which take an option Django test client response as their only argument.
+All of which take an optional Django test client response as their only argument.
 If it's available, the response\_XXX methods will use the last response.
 So you can do:

     def test_status(self):
         self.get('my-url-name')